sbthycode/Hackrush-22/README.md

 ### Lets explore the features ###
 The data provided demanded us to extract the features in the most efficient and relevant manner.
 We extracted the year of offering of a course from the timestep and normalized it.
 To extract the information of the courses we used a novel and ingenious method.
 We used label binarizer to create 656 different columns for every Course.
 Label Binarizer essentially marked the presence of a course corresponding to it's column(new feature) for every training example.
 We repeated this for the Faculty feature.
 Essentially we now had 1+656+560 features.
 We also observed through confusion matrix that the amount of enrolment was depended heavily on the time (linearly), moderately on courses and faculty.
-Therefoer we increased the weight given to timestep.
+Therefore we increased the weight given to timestep.
 Final feature size: 5+656+560+5.

 ### Lets look at the train set size ###